Skip to content

 The engine works on a basic architecture using OOP principles and singleton patterns.
 The Main class runs the game core loop and initializes the main components.
 The most important parts after that are the Renderer and the EventManager.

 The Renderer is responsible for properly setting up important OpenGL variables that enable the system to render graphics.
-It also takes care of bufffers, depth tests and the GUI settings.
-It is the main source for drawing objects in the scene.
+It is the main source for selecting which objects to activate as well as how to tune them with the

 The EventManager is responsible for setting up the window component and preparing other parameters that are used by the whole program.
 In addition, all the input parameters, callbacks and interactions for the camera are set up here.
 In general, the event manager is